mkleung/laravel-vue/README.md

 * Run a fresh migration `php artisan migrate:fresh` (this drops all the tables and recreate them)
 * To have the storage folder accessible and viewable, use `php artisan storage:link` to create a symbolic link of our storage folder inside the public folder (to show user image in dashboad)
 * Don't forget in middleware > handleInertiaRequests.js, you need to add avatar

+### 15 Pagination

+* php artisan db:seed to generate users.
+Also modify the DatabaseSeeder file

 ### Sources
 Project 1